concise/vim-guess-indent/README.md

 This plugin is still at alpha quality, and using it might break some parts of your Vim.

-This plugin has a side effect that it will modify the status bar to indicate the result of its guess.

-This plugin currently uses an external program (a Python script) to perform the guess.
-I'd like to refactor it into a pure VimL script to be faster.

 ## How to install